EEBOS/osg-online-api-docs/content/index.md

 ---

-## What is the OLE LMS API?
+## What is the OSG LMS API?

-The OLE LMS API is a complete programmable interface to all LMS functionality.
+The OSG LMS API is a complete programmable interface to all LMS functionality.
 All resources are exposed through RESTful URLS.

 ## What can you do with it?